dotlang/language/README.md

 ```
 - You can implement non-nullability using contracts.
 - invariant code is called before/after all of public method.
+- Contracts can be used for methods, class, typename.

 ###Undef
 ###Instantiation